How Did the Stock Market Work Before the Internet

 Obtaining stock quotes and information was a much more arduous task before the internet era.
 Investors had to rely on newspapers, financial magazines, and television for updates.
 These sources would provide daily closing prices and perhaps some limited information on market trends.

-Related Article: Platforms for Affiliate Marketing: A Comprehensive Guide
+Related Article: First American Mortgage: A Comprehensive Guide

 Investors seeking more detailed information had to rely on brokers who would provide them with research reports and market analysis.
 This information was often expensive and not readily available to the average investor.